-4 (5) If a pupil enrolls in an educating district or 5 intermediate district as described in subsection (2), the district 6 or intermediate district in which the pupil is counted in membership or another educating district or intermediate district 7 that received an adjustment in its membership calculation under 8 9 subsection (3), if any, and the educating district or intermediate 10 district shall provide to the center and the department all 11 information they require to comply with this section.

-12 (6) The portion of the full-time equated pupil membership for 13 which a pupil is enrolled in 1 or more online courses under section 14 21f that is representative of the amount that the primary district 15 paid in course costs to the course provider shall not be counted or 16 transferred under the pupil transfer process under this section.
+- 1 subsequent payments under this article for the fiscal year to the - 2 affected districts or intermediate districts on this recalculation - 3 of state school aid. - 4 (5) If a pupil enrolls in an educating district or - 5 intermediate district as described in subsection (2), the district - 6 or intermediate district in which the pupil is counted in - 7 membership or another educating district or intermediate district - 8 that received an adjustment in its membership calculation under - 9 subsection (3), if any, and the educating district or intermediate - 10 district shall provide to the center and the department all - 11 information they require to comply with this section. - 12 (6) The portion of the full-time equated pupil membership for - 13 which a pupil is enrolled in 1 or more online courses under section - 14 21f that is representative of the amount that the primary district - 15 paid in course costs to the course provider shall not be counted or - 16 transferred under the pupil transfer process under this section. - 17 (7) It is the intent of the legislature that the center - 18 determine the number of pupils who did not reside in this state as - 19 of the 2018-2019 pupil membership count day but who newly enrolled - 20 in a district or intermediate district after that pupil membership - 21 count day and before the 2018-2019 supplemental count day.
+It is - 22 the intent of the legislature that the center further determine the - 23 number of pupils who were counted in membership for the 2018-2019 - 24 pupil membership count day but who left this state before the 2018- - 25 2019 supplemental count day.
+In 2019-2020, the center shall provide - 26 a report to the senate and house appropriations subcommittees on - 27 state school aid, and to the senate and house fiscal agencies,

-17 (7) It is the intent of the legislature that the center 18 determine the number of pupils who did not reside in this state as 19 of the 2018-2019 pupil membership count day but who newly enrolled 20 in a district or intermediate district after that pupil membership 21 count day and before the 2018-2019 supplemental count day.
-It is 22 the intent of the legislature that the center further determine the 23 number of pupils who were counted in membership for the 2018-2019 24 pupil membership count day but who left this state before the 2018-25 2019 supplemental count day.
-In 2019-2020, the center shall provide 26 a report to the senate and house appropriations subcommittees on 27 state school aid, and to the senate and house fiscal agencies, detailing the number of pupils transferring in from another state 1 2 or transferring out from this state OUTSIDE THE PUBLIC SCHOOL SYSTEM OF THIS STATE AND THE NUMBER OF PUPILS TRANSFERRING OUT OF 3 4 THE PUBLIC SCHOOL SYSTEM IN THIS STATE between the pupil membership 5 count day and supplemental count day as described in this 6 subsection.
-The center shall include in the report a discussion of 7 benefits and obstacles to developing a pupil enrollment process for pupils who newly enroll in a district or intermediate district 8 9 after the pupil membership count day and before the supplemental count day, and developing a process for deducting pupils who were 10 11 counted on the pupil membership count day and transfer out of this 12 state before the supplemental count day.

-(a) "Educating district or intermediate district" means the district or intermediate district in which a pupil enrolls after the pupil membership count day or after an adjustment was made in another district's or intermediate district's membership calculation under this section due to the pupil's enrollment and attendance.

-(b) "Pupil" means that term as defined under section 6 and also children receiving early childhood special education programs and services.
+- 1 detailing the number of pupils transferring in from another state - 2 or transferring out from this state OUTSIDE THE PUBLIC SCHOOL - 3 SYSTEM OF THIS STATE AND THE NUMBER OF PUPILS TRANSFERRING OUT OF - 4 THE PUBLIC SCHOOL SYSTEM IN THIS STATE between the pupil membership - 5 count day and supplemental count day as described in this - 6 subsection.
+The center shall include in the report a discussion of - 7 benefits and obstacles to developing a pupil enrollment process for - 8 pupils who newly enroll in a district or intermediate district - 9 after the pupil membership count day and before the supplemental - 10 count day, and developing a process for deducting pupils who were - 11 counted on the pupil membership count day and transfer out of this - 12 state before the supplemental count day. - 13 (8) As used in this section: - 14 (a) "Educating district or intermediate district" means the - 15 district or intermediate district in which a pupil enrolls after - 16 the pupil membership count day or after an adjustment was made in - 17 another district's or intermediate district's membership - 18 calculation under this section due to the pupil's enrollment and - 19 attendance. - 20 (b) "Pupil" means that term as defined under section 6 and - 21 also children receiving early childhood special education programs - 22 and services. - Sec.

-Sec.
 25f.
-(1) From the state school aid fund money appropriated in section 11, there is allocated an amount not to exceed \$750,000.00 \$1,600,000.00 EACH FISCAL YEAR for 2017-2018 AND FOR 2018-2019 for payments to strict discipline academies established under sections 1311b to 1311m of the revised school
+(1) From the state school aid fund money - 24 appropriated in section 11, there is allocated an amount not to - 25 exceed \$750,000.00 \$1,600,000.00 EACH FISCAL YEAR for 2017-2018 AND - 26 FOR 2018-2019 for payments to strict discipline academies - 27 established under sections 1311b to 1311m of the revised school